shegzee/bible-text-inserter/readme.md

 It searches through the supplied text for bible references and replaces these references with the corresponding bible text, formatted as required.

 It still needs a lot of work, though.
 This only works with the KJV, it really needs to be optimised and the UI has to be worked on.
-Also, it formats the texts for my personal preferred markdown format.
+Also, it formats the texts for my personal preferred markdown format: options should be provided, instead.

 ## How to Use